gocardless/anony/README.md

 end
 ```

-Please note that both the `fields` and `destroy` strategies cannot be used simultaneously.
+Please note that both the `overwrite` and `destroy` strategies cannot be used simultaneously.

 Now, given a model instance, we can use the `#anonymise!` method to apply our strategies: